-- Under section 22 of the Criminal Code of Canada, if an individual has an awareness of a crime because they have witnessed the crime or have been told that the crime has occurred, and by not reporting this crime to the police service or other relevant agency, this individual is in some way aiding or abetting the crime to take place, they may be charged with counselling an offence.
+Under section 22 of the Criminal Code of Canada, if an individual has an awareness of a crime because they have witnessed the crime or have been told that the crime has occurred.

-- While s.
-22 is the only instance wherein someone may be charged for failing to report a crime under the Criminal Code of Canada, in many provinces under provincial legislation failing to report a crime is an offence in certain circumstances.
+"Counsel" here includes procurement, solicitation, or incitement according to the Act.
+Section 22 is notably the only instance where one may be charged for failing to report a crime under the Criminal Code of Canada.
+It is noteworthy that failing to report a crime is an offence in certain circumstances in many provinces under provincial legislation.

 The Child and Family Services Act